108th Motor Rifle Division: Vitebsk and Polotsk

 Further fighting later that month made few gains.
-By November 1 the division had been transferred to the 83rd Rifle Corps.
-On November 2 the 1st Baltic (former Kalinin) Front began a fresh offensive towards Vitebsk, with 4th Shock Army ordered to attack south towards the latter city.
-The joint assault with 3rd Shock Army soon produced a 16 km-wide gap in the defenses of Third Panzer Army, but 83rd Corps' role was to make local attacks to guard the flank of 60th Rifle Corps as it exploited to the south.
-As the situation evolved the 360th was moved to 36th Rifle Corps in 11th Guards Army in December before the new offensive towards Gorodok.
-After that city was liberated the division went back to 83rd Corps in 4th Shock Army; it would remain in this Corps until the last months of the war.
-During January - February 1944, the 360th took part in grinding battles west of Vitebsk.
-By now, in common with the rest of the divisions of 4th Shock, it was down to between 4,500 - 5,000 men.
-On February 15 it helped to capture German strongpoints at Gorbachi and Bryli, forcing the defenders back about 2 km to the line of the Vitebsk-Polotsk rail line, but could advance no farther.
+By 1 November, the division had been transferred to the 83rd Rifle Corps.
+On 2 November, the 1st Baltic (former Kalinin) Front began a fresh offensive towards Vitebsk, with the 4th Shock Army ordered to attack south towards the latter city.
+The joint assault with the 3rd Shock Army soon produced a 16 km-wide gap in the defences of the Third Panzer Army, but the 83rd Corps' role was to make local attacks to guard the flank of the 60th Rifle Corps as it exploited to the south.
+As the situation evolved, the 360th was moved to the 36th Rifle Corps in the 11th Guards Army in December before the new offensive towards Gorodok.
+After the city was liberated, the division went back to the 83rd Corps in the 4th Shock Army; it would remain in this Corps until the last months of the war.
+During January – February 1944, the 360th took part in grinding battles west of Vitebsk.
+By now, in common with the rest of the divisions of 4th Shock, it was down to between 4,500 – 5,000 men.
+On 15 February, it helped to capture German strongpoints at Gorbachi and Bryli, forcing the defenders back about 2 km to the line of the Vitebsk-Polotsk rail line, but could advance no farther.